kdewberryj/UA-Ontologies-KJ/README.md

 ### Application Frameworks

 Application frameworks can be built on top of the UA Ontology Stack.
-The current application frameworks are included in this repo:
+The following application frameworks are included in this repo:

 * DoD TEMP Framework